• Skip to primary navigation

 Coffee is rising.

-Tip – You can use a kitchen cloth to hold the handle if it gets hot.
+Tip – Use a kitchen cloth to hold the handle if it gets hot.

 Repeat this process one more time before completely removing it from the heat.